 Retail Sales MoM in the United Kingdom averaged 0.19 percent from 1996 until 2022, reaching an all time high of 13.90 percent in June of 2020 and a record low of -17.90 percent in April of 2020.
 This page provides the latest reported value for - United Kingdom Retail Sales MoM - plus previous releases, historical high and low, short-term forecast and long-term prediction, economic calendar, survey consensus and news.
 United Kingdom Retail Sales MoM - data, historical chart, forecasts and calendar of releases - was last updated on February of 2023.

-Retail Sales MoM in the United Kingdom is expected to be -0.20 percent by the end of this quarter, according to Trading Economics global macro models and analysts expectations.
-Looking forward, we estimate Retail Sales MoM in the United Kingdom to stand at -0.60 in 12 months time.
-In the long-term, the United Kingdom Retail Sales MoM is projected to trend around 0.50 percent in 2020, according to our econometric models.
+Retail Sales MoM in the United Kingdom is expected to be -0.50 percent by the end of this quarter, according to Trading Economics global macro models and analysts expectations.
+In the long-term, the United Kingdom Retail Sales MoM is projected to trend around 0.40 percent in 2024 and 1.20 percent in 2025, according to our econometric models.